GPO Marker Posts

 GR for George Rex (George V, 1910 - 1936).
 From before the end of George's reign the original design of cast iron marker

 posts was replaced with concrete pillars; this site addresses only the cast iron version (for now at least!)
+I also suspect - but am not yet certain - that the iron versions

 potential invaders.

-three reigns are very similar, with the exception that the VR ones and early ER ones have the insignia and "ft. in." marking on a separate "faceplate" bolted to the main body; in some cases these faceplates have been lost or broken.
-From the middle of the Edwardian reign the design switched to a one-piece casting (hollow).
+and "ft. in." marking on a separate "faceplate" bolted to the main body; in some cases these faceplates have been lost or broken.
+From the middle of the Edwardian reign

-Over the course of the past hundred years or so, changes to street levels have seen many posts either buried - almost completely in some cases - or exposed more fully.
+the design switched to a one-piece casting (hollow).
+Over the course of the past hundred years or so, changes to street levels have seen many posts either buried -

-The "arrow" symbols that had misdirected me to an Ordnance Survey link are in fact a much
+The "arrow" symbols that had misdirected me to an

-more generic indicator of Government (originally Crown) ownership.
-The "broad arrow", as it is called, dates from the 17th century and it remains illegal to reproduce
+Ordnance Survey link are in fact a much more generic indicator of Government (originally Crown) ownership.
+The "broad arrow", as it is called, dates from the 17th

-the symbol on any goods without permission.
-You'll find the broad arrow not only on Ordnance Survey artefacts, but also in other settings too - as in the prison
+century and it remains illegal to reproduce the symbol on any goods without permission.
+You'll find the broad arrow not only on Ordnance Survey artefacts, but also

 The posts are much taller than you might expect; they're buried deep and have a "foot" to prevent them simply being pulled out.